guide for how to build a window cornice

 White caulk (optional)

-Tools Required for Wooden Cornice
+Tools Required for a DIY Wooden Cornice

 Level